smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 Zepto VM is the smallest VM we were able to think about, with an emphasis of using as less RAM as possible.
 While in theory it might be possible to implement something smaller, in practice it is difficult to go below 1 byte of RAM (which is the minimum overhead by Zepto VM-One).

-To handle plugins and replies, Zepto VM uses a “reply buffer”.
-Whenever plugin is called, it is asked to place its reply at the end of “reply buffer”.
-Therefore, if there is more than one instruction, plugin replies are effectively collected in a “reply buffer” (in the order of instructions).
-As “reply buffer” would be needed regardless of Zepto VM (even simple call to a plugin would need to implement some kind of “reply buffer”), it is not considered a part of Zepto VM and it's size is not counted as “memory overhead” of Zepto VM.

 Note on memory overhead
 ^^^^^^^^^^^^^^^^^^^^^^^